nimrodzw/PostgreSQL-Security-Assessment-Script/README.md

-Here is a properly formatted single .md file that you can copy and paste directly into GitHub.

-markdown
-Copy
-Edit
 # PostgreSQL Security Assessment Script

 ## Description

-This script collects essential security-related information from a PostgreSQL database.
+This script is designed to collect essential security-related information from a PostgreSQL database.
 It retrieves key details such as the PostgreSQL version, database listings, role definitions, schema details, and various system settings.
 The output is saved to a file for review and further analysis.
 This tool is ideal for administrators and security professionals looking to audit their PostgreSQL configurations.

 ## Features